 How to Organize a 14-Slot Golf Bag

 Organizing a 14-way golf bag is the easiest because the bag has a slot or divider for each club.
-Most professional golfers use a 14 slot bag because of the dedicated space for each club.
+Most professional golfers use a 14 slot golf bag set up because of the dedicated space for each club.
 For amateur golfers, using one comes down to personal preference.

 There is still a method on where to place each club due to the dividers being different sizes.
 It also makes a difference if you have a push cart bag or a riding cart bag